progressively-crew/progressively/packages/documentation/docs/features/single-multi-variants.md

 By default, when a feature flag is created in the dashboard and used by an application, the underlying SDK used by this application will provide a boolean value.

 For example, you may have created a new fancy UI for your login page, and you want to show it to only 10% of your audience.
-Using Progressively, inside the codebase you will do something like:
+Using Progressively, inside your application codebase you will do something like:

 ```jsx
 if (flags.showNewLoginPage) {